Gladys Pearl Baker: Life

+Early life

 Gladys Pearl Monroe was born on May 27, 1902, (Note: Taraborrelli says that Baker was born on May 27, 1900, but the census record for 1910 shows that Gladys P. Monroe was born in Mexico in 1902.) in Porfirio Díaz (now named Piedras Negras, Coahuila) in Mexico, across the border from Eagle Pass, Texas.
 Her mother, Della Mae Monroe (née Hogan), was born in Missouri and she was from Bentonville, Arkansas, and her father, Otis Elmer Monroe, was a house painter from Indianapolis.
 He also sold portraits and landscapes that he had painted and dreamed of living in Paris.
+Her family had Scottish and Irish ancestry.
 At the time of Baker's birth, Otis worked for the National Railroad of Mexico painting railway cars.
 Della was a midwife and an unofficial teacher.
 In the spring of 1903, the family moved to Los Angeles County, where Otis worked for the Pacific Electric Railway Company.

 Gladys and her brother, Marion Otis Elmer, had an unstable upbringing due to their father's alcoholism, frequent moves, and their parents' troubled marriage.
 Otis Sr. was prone to fits of rage and crying, migraines, dementia, and seizures.
 Her father was institutionalized at Patton State Hospital in San Bernardino County in November 1908.
 He had an advanced, untreatable case of neurosyphilis and was semi-paralyzed due to paresis.
 He was mentally ill at the time of his death on July 22, 1909.
 (Note: When the Monroes lived in Mexico, syphilis was an epidemic.
 One physician believed that Otis did not contract syphilis through sex, but through unsanitary work conditions in which the bacteria was spread by mosquitos.)
 Della supported the children as a domestic worker and by renting out rooms in her house.
 (Note: In 1910, one couple with a child and another couple were boarders.)